-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Medicure Inc. as at May 31, 2012, May 31, 2011 and June 1, 2010, and its consolidated financial performance and its consolidated cash flows for the years ended May 31, 2012 and May 31, 2011 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Medicure Inc. as at May 31, 2013 and 2012, and its financial performance and its cash flows for each of the years in the three-year period ended May 31, 2013 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-Emphasis of Matter
+Emphasis of matter

 The accompanying consolidated financial statements have been prepared assuming that Medicure Inc. will continue as a going concern.
-As discussed in note 2(c) to the consolidated financial statements, Medicure Inc. has experienced operating losses and has accumulated a deficit of \$123,303,052 since incorporation that raises substantial doubt about its ability to continue as a going concern.
+As discussed in note 2(c) to the consolidated financial statements, Medicure Inc. has experienced losses and has accumulated a deficit of \$125,877,356 since incorporation and a working capital deficiency of \$2,065,539 as at May 31, 2013 that raises substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to this matter are also described in note 2(c).
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.